-This Creamy Shrimp Pasta features spaghetti noodles smothered in a creamy tomato sauce infused with garlic, onion, and a hint of chili, and tossed in with juicy succulent shrimp.
-This quick and indulgent weeknight dinner is so flavorful and decadent, it will easily become a family favorite!
+This quick & easy creamy shrimp pasta features spaghetti noodles smothered in a creamy tomato sauce infused with garlic, onion, and a hint of chili, and tossed in with juicy succulent shrimp.
+This simple and indulgent weeknight dinner is so flavorful and decadent, it will easily become a family favorite!

 During my visits back home to South Korea, one of my favorite things to do is explore fusion pasta dishes around the city, as there are localized menus that are made to satisfy the Korean palate.

-Often served with spaghetti, this dish was unique for its harmonious blend of cream and tomato sauce, fragranced with delicious aromatics, and often tossed in with bacon or shrimp to add additional flavor and texture to each bite.
+Often served with spaghetti noodles, this dish was unique for its harmonious blend of cream and tomato sauce, fragranced with delicious aromatics, and often tossed in with bacon or shrimp to add additional flavor and texture to each bite.

-If you are like me, I find myself often contemplating between tomato sauce and Alfredo sauce for my pasta, but this recipe truly satisfies both cravings, in the most delicious way possible.
+If you are like me, I find myself often contemplating between tomato sauce and Alfredo sauce for my pasta, but this easy shrimp pasta recipe truly satisfies both cravings, in the most delicious way possible.

-After many sessions of trying to recreate the dish, I am so thrilled to have perfected the ratio of ingredients to be as indulgent and delicious as the pasta dish I’ve initially fallen in love with.
+After many sessions of trying to recreate the dish, I am so thrilled to have perfected the ratio of ingredients to be as indulgent and delicious as the shrimp spaghetti dish I’ve initially fallen in love with.